It Starts With You

 Case Review & Documentation Preparation

 As soon as you submit your eviction requests with the required supporting documentation, one of our Team of attorneys will review everything, and once approved, we will prepare the paperwork to submit to the court.
-We do our best to get this done within 2-3 business days.
+We do our best to get this done within 2-3 business days, but during the busiest time of the month, it could be slightly longer.
 If we're missing anything, the system will send you an automated email letting you know what we need to proceed.

 File Dispossessory & Pay Fees to the Court